noseka1/odf-kustomization/README.md

 ## Installing OpenShift Container Storage

-The following commands must be issued by an OpenShift user with a *cluster-admin* role.
+The commands in this section must be issued by an OpenShift user with a *cluster-admin* role.

+### Installing ocs-operator

+Review the [ocs-operator/base](ocs-operator/base) kustomization and modify it to suit your needs.
+Notably, set the version of the ocs-operator you want to deploy in [ocs-operator/base/openshift-storage-subscription.yaml](ocs-operator/base/openshift-storage-subscription.yaml).

 To deploy an ocs-operator, issue the command:
 ```